Key Highlights of our 4th Oceania Roundtable in Sydney:

 Mr. Smith has a Post Graduate Diploma in Finance from Otago University (NZ) and a Degree in Economics also from Otago University.
 He holds the Chartered Financial Analyst designation.

-Executive Director, SBAI
+Research and Content Director, SBAI

 CIO, NSW Treasury Corporation (TCorp)